Choosing a buffet menu can be daunting, but these tips and tricks will help you feel calm, cool, and collected during your cocktail party.

 *Be sure to opt for items that are hand held, easy to eat.
 Nothing that requires a fork, unless you have cutlery for twice as many people.
 It’s better to have cute toothpicks or skewers that guests can use in place.

-Having satiating items on your menu is a must for cocktails.
-Protein is your best bet to keep bellies full!
+Having filling items on your menu is a must for cocktails.
+Protein is your best bet to keep bellies full! ((Don’t you hate showing up at a party, and there is only nuts and cake?!))

-For a fish item, shrimp is a great option.
+For a fish item, shrimp cocktail is a great option.
 As long as you have it labelled, for allergy prone!
-Another good fish option is smoked salmon on baguettes – this is a great “pre-bought” option!

 For the meat eaters, shaved roast beef with a sweet and spicy mustard on soft rolls keeps it hand-held, but feels like a “real meal.”

 Chicken satay is really the perfect menu addition.
 Grill, or bake chicken the day before, then place on a platter.
-Have skewers ready to dip in the satay sauce as they eat.
+Have skewers ready to dip in the store bought satay sauce as they eat.

 Vegetarians are a little bit harder to please with out using a fork.
 Hummus is easy – pre-bought is great.
 One other fulfilling vegetarian cocktail food is falafel.
 You can buy these pre-made, or call you local Mediterranean restaurant and order!